Chris Cornes: Management career

 Cornes, alongside Karl Gormley, co-managed Worcester Raiders to promotion as champions of the West Midlands (Regional) League Division One in the 2018–19 season.
 The 2019–20 and 2020–21 seasons were abandoned due to the COVID-19 pandemic in England.
 He left the club seven games into the 2021–22 campaign, with club captain Danny Flowers suggesting on Twitter that he was "pushed out by the chairman".

 On 12 January 2022, Cornes was announced as the new manager of Midland League Premier Division club Bewdley Town, who were then bottom of the table.
 Bewdley finished second-from-bottom at the end of the 2021–22 season, but were reprieved from relegation.

 On 12 November 2022, Cornes was installed as manager at Worcester City, also of the Midland League Premier Division.
+City ended the 2022–23 season in 17th place.
+Worcester were switched to the Hellenic League Premier Division for the 2023–24 campaign and went on to win promotion as league champions.
+Cornes retained his key players and also signed Charlie Wise, Zac Guinan, Levi Steele, Nathan Hayward and Hayden Reeves.
+His team secured a second successive promotion as they won the Northern Premier League Division One Midlands play-offs, beating Corby Town in the final.

 Legal troubles

-Cornes was arrested in May 2015 for possession of class A drugs with intent to supply and money laundering after £40,000 of high purity cocaine and "a substantial amount of cash" was found in the back of a car in Worcester.
+Cornes was arrested in May 2015 for possession of class A drugs with intent to supply and money laundering after £40,000 of high-purity cocaine and "a substantial amount of cash" was found in the back of a car in Worcester.
 He pleaded guilty and was sentenced to four years and four months in prison.